Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Delete and recreate the repository.
 Box 2: Run the git commit command.
 Box 3: Run the git reflog expire command.
 - [ ] Box 1: Runthe git add .gitignore command.
 Box 2: Add Config.json to the gitignore file.
 Box 3: Delete and recreate the repository.

-### HOTSPOT You manage the Git repository for a large enterprise application.
+### You manage the Git repository for a large enterprise application.
 You need to minimize the data size of the repository.
 How should you complete the commands?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
-Hot Area:

 ![Question 547](images/question547.jpg)